-So let’s circle back to our first verbal definition.
+So, let’s circle back to our first verbal definition.
 How do we find solutions to these three components?
 What sort of esoteric abstract chemist’s madness can we resolve here?

 (First, a quick aside.
 The Middle English origins of the word resolve in fact derives from the sense of dissolving or disintegrating something… or to solve a problem… the more common definition.
 In Latin resolver means something like expressing intensive force to loosen something.
 So we are delving into the very root of this word it would seem.)

 Find something to care about and stick to it.
-Even if the topic itself is something you couldn’t care less about, finding a way to resolve it in such a way that it makes you care about the prose you’re producing can go a long way to beating the apathy upfront, giving purpose to the task even if it’s not something you would otherwise care about.
+Even if the topic itself is something you couldn’t care less about, resolve to write in such a way that it makes you care about the prose you’re producing.
+This can go a long way to beating the apathy upfront, giving purpose to the task even if it’s not something you would otherwise care about.
 The more you learn to stretch your boundaries, the more flexible and dynamic your skills will become.

 Know your audience, even if that audience is just your close friends and family, or even just yourself.
 Sure, understanding your audience is one of the major pillars of being a good writer.
 Sadly, you’re not always going to care about what the audience of a particular assignment really wants.
-But, going out of a comfort zone can be a healthy dose of medicine for the apathetic writer.
+But, going out of your comfort zone can be a healthy dose of medicine for the apathetic writer.

 You need to care less about the topic itself and more about your growth as a communicator of ideas and the growth of those reading your work.
 Your job as a writer is to plant seeds of knowledge.
-You can’t make readers care, but if you care about what you are writing, and make the effort to do your best, it shows in the work.
+You can’t always make readers care, but if you care about what you are writing, and make the effort to do your best, it shows in the work.

 “Just write” sounds good in theory, but is it in practice?
 It’s a cruel irony in writing that the only way to improve is to write, even if it blows chunks.
 Whenever I force myself to write something, it may appear OK to readers, but it’s probably just another piece of content in their eyes.
 Keep in mind as you write that the better your writing is, the more that you help your reader visualize your ideas; the better your ideas are presented, the better service you’re doing your audience.